FelixRDL/seeance/README.md

-# cogito - an extensible repository analysis platform for software engineering education
+# cogitation - an extensible repository analysis platform for software engineering education